wacncontent/CustomizeTool/removeCommentOutput/articles/active-directory/active-directory-privileged-identity-management-configure.md

 ## Enabling Privileged Identity Management for your directory

-You can start using Azure AD Privileged Identity Management by accessing the [Microsoft Azure portal](https://portal.azure.com/).
-For now, Azure AD Privileged Identity Management only appears in the Microsoft Azure portal.
+You can start using Azure AD Privileged Identity Management by accessing the [Windows Azure Management Portal](https://manage.windowsazure.cn/).
+For now, Azure AD Privileged Identity Management only appears in the Windows Azure Management Portal.
 You must be a global administrator to enable Azure AD Privileged Identity Management for a directory.

 ![][1]